paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (C) shall identify specifically or by category the records or information to be reviewed; and

-  (D) shall inform the recipient of the request of the prohibition described in subsection (b) of this section.
+  (D) shall inform the recipient of the request of the prohibition described in subsection (b).

 **(b) Prohibition of certain disclosure**